OoliteProject/OoliteStarter/readme.md

 ## Usage

-* Edit the file configuration.properties to add your command to startup Oolite.
 * Execute the startup script - depending on your operating system this may be either run.sh or run.cmd.
 When going for run.sh you may need to set execute permissions (chmod +x run.sh)